Dr. John Happel | Sep 22, 2018 | 0

 There are not separate pockets of money saved up for each of these programs.
 It all comes out of the same pocket.

-This is described as physician guided medical supervision.
+Some insurance companies require physician guided medical supervision.
 It is a complete waste of time and effort.
 This approach has been discredited by separate consensus articles in the U.S. and Great Britain in their NICE guidelines.

 What You Can Do to Get Insurance Approval When You Are Denied?